hunyoungg/data_portfolio/README.md

 ## About Me
 Hi!
 My name is Han Yang and this is my data portfolio.
-Currently, I'm learning data analysis and I hope I can land a job in this field.
+Currently, I'm learning data analysis and I hope I can land a job as a data analyst.

 This repository serves as a means to showcase my skills, track my progress, document learnings and display my projects.